Wal33D/manic-miners-launcher/README.md

 We welcome contributions!
 Whether it's submitting bug reports, feature suggestions, or contributing to the code, check out our [Contributing Guidelines](CONTRIBUTING.md) for more information on getting involved.

+## Code of Conduct:

+This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Development

 If you want to build the launcher from source you'll need **Node.js 20.19.2 or newer**.